 Unfortunately, there is no easy answer to this question.
-Domestic lawyers invoice for their services on an hourly basis.
+Mediators invoice for their services on an hourly basis.
 The number of hours it takes to resolve your situation is what controls the ultimate cost.
-Ms. Paizs works with clients, providing them information about the various options for resolving his/her situation in an attempt to minimize the costs of resolving matters to the extent that it is within her control.
+Ms. Paizs works with participants, working towards providing them with the most efficient way to resolve the issues or conflicts.

 What is the difference between mediation and collaborative law?

 In most custody mediations, the clients mediate without their attorneys present.
 This may also be true of financial and property settlement mediations.
 The clients then review any documents prepared by the mediator with their respective counsel after a mediation session.
 Other professionals, such as financial advisors and mental health professionals, may be suggested by the mediator and/or each party’s counsel, but are not part of the normal process.
 In the collaborative process, the attorneys are present at the time of the collaborative sessions, and other professionals are included as part of the team from the inception of the process.
 The Collaborative process often takes a little longer than simply using mediation, but provides a more holistic approach.